stephen/FoodAtUT/README.md

 FoodAtUT
 ========

-Java Library for pull food data from the UT Austin database.
+Java Library for pulling food data from the UT Austin database.